Golden Age of Television: American television genres

 Current events, Newscasting and journalism were distinguished by several broadcasting programs by Edward R. Murrow of CBS.
 Murrow's 1951 See It Now and Person to Person showcased important events, places and people in the news.
 NBC's Chet Huntley and David Brinkley, and CBS' Walter Cronkite also pioneered important news programming.
-On July 7, 1952, the term "anchor" was coined to describe Cronkite's role at both the Democratic and Republican National Conventions, which marked the first nationally televised convention coverage.
+Cronkite was the first journalist to be described as an "anchor".
 Other public interest, and historical programming included Omnibus hosted by Alistair Cooke, and You Are There hosted by Walter Cronkite.
 NBC's Today hosted by Dave Garroway established the modern format of the morning news show.

 The late-night talk show began in 1950 with short-lived efforts from Jerry Lester (Broadway Open House) and Faye Emerson; Tonight would prove more enduring under the successive hosting runs of Steve Allen (1954–57), Ernie Kovacs (1956–57) and Jack Paar (1957–62).
 Other forms of talk shows were not as popular on a national scale during the Golden Age and would not become widespread until into the network era that followed it.

-The coronation of Elizabeth II was televised on June 2, 1953, highlighting the start of pan-European cooperation with regards to the exchange of TV programs.
-The Academy Awards show was first televised in 1953 on NBC, and the show holds the distinction of having won the most Emmys in history, with 38 wins and 167 nominations.
 In 1953 CBS anchor Walter Cronkite was the host of the historical news show You Are There, which highlighted important news events from history like the 1776 signing of the Declaration of Independence and which featured "live" interviews with the famous participants like Thomas Jefferson, Benjamin Franklin, John Adams et al., all played by actors.